 Writing Your Homeschool Report

-There is a student progress report form you can use on the DOEECD website, or you can report in any way you wish.
+There is a student progress report form you can use on the Department of Education and Early Childhood Development (DEECD) website, or you can report in any way you wish.
 There is no obligation or requirement to use the provided form.

 Reports can be as simple as: